mistylavender/RedTailedHawks/docs/index.md

 ### Team Members
 Natasha Kapoor, Kira Liao, Ridhima Inukurti, Rini K

+### Deployment Plan

+Short Term
+Have the website be running and deployed on our raspberry pie for the June Night at Museum

+Long Term
+Talked with Mr. Coleman and prefers to have a sub domain within the nighthawk coders society domain (for now)

 ### Teams, Plans, Jobs

 | Requirement | Link |